mesosphere/dcos-docs-site/pages/1.11/networking/SDN/index.md

 <!-- This source repo for this topic is https://github.com/dcos/dcos-docs -->

 DC/OS allows UCR and Docker containers to be launched on a wide variety of Software Defined Networks (SDN).
-DC/OS supports two container networking standards [Container Networking Interface (CNI)](https://github.com/containernetworking/cni) and [Container Network Model (CNM)](https://github.com/docker/libnetwork/blob/master/docs/design.md), for UCR and Docker respectively.

-DC/OS can thus run containers on any IP-based virtual networking solution that supports the CNI (for UCR) or the CNM standard (for Docker), examples being [Calico](https://github.com/dcos/examples/tree/master/calico) and Contrail.
+DC/OS addss support for SDN providers by providing support for both the [Container Networking Interface (CNI)](https://github.com/containernetworking/cni) and the [Container Network Model (CNM)](https://github.com/docker/libnetwork/blob/master/docs/design.md) standards.
+DC/OS support CNI for UCR and CNM for Docker respectively.
+Examples of supported SDN providers on DC/OS are [Calico](https://github.com/dcos/examples/tree/master/calico) and Contrail.

-DC/OS itself comes with a native virtual networking solution called DC/OS Overlay which supports both the CNI and CNM standards.
+DC/OS itself comes with its own native virtual networking solution called DC/OS Overlay which supports both the CNI and CNM standards.

 # IPv6 support for Docker Containers
 In DC/OS 1.11 we have enabled IPv6 support for Docker containers.
 DC/OS overlay, the pre-packaged SDN solution for DC/OS, has built in support for creating IPv6 networks for docker containers.